E-mail: [email protected]

 Susan Ness is a former commissioner of the Federal Communications Commission and the founder of Susan Ness Strategies, a communications policy consulting firm.
 She frequently speaks on domestic and global communications policy and on women’s leadership.

-At SAIS, she focuses on information and communications technology, regulation, privacy, data flows and the transatlantic partnership.
-She created and convenes the annual SAIS Global Conference on Women in the Boardroom, and launched the SAIS www.boardroomdiversity.org website as a repository for research and articles on global boardroom diversity.
+At SAIS, she focuses on information and communications technology, innovation, regulation, privacy, data flows and the transatlantic partnership.
+She convened the SAIS Global Conference on Women in the Boardroom, and launched the SAIS website www.boardroomdiversity.org as a repository for research and articles on global boardroom diversity.

 Commissioner Ness served on the Federal Communications Commission from 1994 to 2001, where she played a leading role on spectrum policy, championed competition and spectrum auctions, and fostered new technologies, including PCS, digital television, digital satellite and terrestrial radio, wireless broadband, and unlicensed services.
 She worked to connect schools and libraries to the Internet and forged stakeholder consensus on a digital TV standard.
 Internationally, she was the senior FCC official at three ITU World Radiocommunication Conferences, and participated in many bilateral and multilateral meetings.